Twitter acquires news startup Scroll in push for subscriptions

-Twitter Inc (TWTR.N) said Tuesday it had bought news technology company Scroll, which it will use as part of an upcoming subscription offering.
+(Reuters) - Twitter Inc said Tuesday it had bought news technology company Scroll, which it will use as part of an upcoming subscription offering.

 Twitter has been working to offer new types of content on its social media site, including audio and long-form content, after previously acquiring newsletter platform Revue.